-Taking more than your prescribed dose of amlodipine can make you feel sleepy and dizzy.
+Taking more than your prescribed amlodipine dose can make you sleepy and dizzy.
 The amount of amlodipine that can advance to an overdose depends on the situation.

-Consult one of our doctors online regarding the dose specifications of Amlodipine
+Please consult one of our doctors online regarding the dose specifications of amlodipine.

 What Special Precautions Should I Follow?

-- Do not stop using this medicine at once if you have been using it regularly for several weeks.
-A sudden stop may cause you chest pain, or high blood pressure may come back or get worse.
+- Do not stop using this medicine immediately if you have used it regularly for several weeks.
+A sudden stop may cause chest pain, or high blood pressure may come back or worsen.

-- You may get a headache that remains for a short time after taking a dose of this medicine.
+- After taking this medicine, you may get a headache that remains for a short time.
 But if this effect continues for a long time or the headaches are severe, consult immediately with a doctor.

 - Never take other drugs unless you have discussed them with your doctor.
 Which may include prescription or nonprescription over-the-counter [OTC] medicines for hay fever, sinus problems, appetite control, asthma, colds and cough, and herbal or vitamin supplements.

 - Never take amlodipine with grapefruit juice.
-Having large amounts of grapefruit juice or grapefruit can increase the side effects worse.
+Large amounts of grapefruit juice or grapefruit can worsen the side effects.
 Stop eating grapefruit or drinking grapefruit juice while taking amlodipine.

-- Lightheadedness, dizziness, or fainting may also happen if you exercise or if the weather is hot.
-Large sweating can cause loss of too much water which may result in low blood pressure.
+- Lightheadedness, dizziness, or fainting may also happen if you exercise or the weather is hot.
+Extensive sweating can cause loss of too much water, which may result in low blood pressure.
 Do extra care during exercise or in hot weather.

-- Talk to our doctor right away if you are having chest pain or discomfort.
+- Talk to our doctor immediately if you have chest pain or discomfort.

 The dose is different for different patients.
 Under mentioned information includes only the average doses of this medicine.
-If your amount is different, only change it if your doctor tells you to.
+If your amount differs, only change it if your doctor tells you to.

-The amount of medicine you take totally depends on the strength of the treatment.
-Also, the number of doses you take daily, the length of time you take, and the time allowed between doses depend on the medical issue for which you are using the medicine.
+The amount of medicine you take depends on the strength of the treatment.
+Also, the number of doses you take daily, the length you take, and the time allowed between doses depend on the medical issue for which you use the medicine.